beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 01E3    34           4        INC  (HL)
 ```

-And that's where the trail runs cold.
-It's a clean disassembly, but the
-code makes no sense.
+It's a clean disassembly, but the code makes no sense.
+We've seen this
+code in MAME, and it behaves as poorly as one might expect, running off
+to oblivion until it hits some random `RET` if you're lucky.

 The remaining lead is here starting with the `PEEK`: